rsyncOSX/mydocsy/content/en/_index.md

 ---
+title: RsyncUI - a GUI for rsync
-title: How to use RsyncUI
+description: How to use RsyncUI
 ---

 {{< blocks/cover title="How to use RsyncUI" image_anchor="top" height="full" >}}